The Latest Heat Pump Statistics (updated June 2023)

 The EU aims to increase the number of heat pumps installed in member countries with its REPowerEU plan.
 The plan covers diversifying energy supplies, producing clean energy and reducing overall energy consumption.

-• The EU currently has 16.98 million heat pump units installed.
+• Europe currently has around 20 million heat pump units installed.

 • Around 3 million heat pumps were sold in the EU in 2022.